vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 p.
 756. Marici, Smsti of, pp. 521-522.
 Mārkandeya, p.
 309. Mārkan leyapurāna, pp. 356, 414.
 Marriage, Brāhma form of, pp. 7,

 125; Āsura form of, pp. 7, 125; Gāndharva form of, p.
 8; forms of, generally eight, pp. 50, 125, 142, 331; forms of, only six, accord. ing to Āpastamba, and Visistha, pp. 50, 105; forms of, two acc. to Kāṭhaka, p.
 125; intercaste, pp. 105, 142; prohibited degrees in, p.
 284; with maternal uncle's or paternal aunt's daughter condemn. ed, pp. 297, 543, 745; and allowed, pp. 661, 866; guardians for, p.
 424; auspicious nakṣatras for, pp. 445–46; proper age for, in case of girls, pp. 5251., 543; may be performed at all times according to Sridhara, p.
 914; Brāhma form of, as distinguished from Prājāpatya, p.
-745; of person of one Vedic sākhā, with a girl belonging to
+745; of person of one Vedic śākhā, with a girl belonging to

 another Vedic śākhā, p.
 751. Mārtanda pādamūla, in Kashmir, p.